pingcap/tiflow/docs/design/2021-10-13-ticdc-mq-sink-column-selector.md

 ## Introduction

 This document provides a complete design about implementing column selector in TiCDC MQ Sink.
+This feature is currently only available for the `canal-json` protocol.

 ## Motivation or Background